Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Introduction

-For spectral bias, recent studies have shown that deep neural networks trained by gradient-based methods tend to learn low-frequency components of the target function much faster than high-frequency components, a phenomenon often referred to as the frequency principle \cite{xu2019freq,rahaman2019,xu2025view}.
-This preferential learning is particularly problematic when the underlying PDE solution exhibits a wide range of active scales, as high-frequency modes are learned only at later stages of training or may not be captured at all \cite{luo2022upper}.
-Consequently, neural-network-based solvers may fail to resolve sharp layers, oscillatory structures, and multiscale patterns, even when the network has sufficient approximation capacity in principle \cite{xu2019freq,rahaman2019}.
-This issue is further exacerbated in high-dimensional, stochastic, or geometrically complex problems, where spectral bias interacts with sampling and optimization challenges, leading to significant degradation of solution quality \cite{xu2025view}.
-These findings highlight the need for architectures and training strategies that explicitly mitigate spectral bias to improve the performance of neural PDE solvers for multiscale problems \cite{xu2019freq,luo2022upper}.
-Recent works have identified that PINNs struggle to converge to solutions when target functions exhibit high-frequency patterns \cite{krishnapriyan2021,moseley2023finite}.
+Deep networks trained by gradient methods often learn low frequencies first \citep{xu2019freq,rahaman2019,xu2025view}.
+This behavior is often called the frequency principle.
+It is problematic when PDE solutions contain many active scales.
+High-frequency modes may appear late in training or remain unresolved \citep{luo2022upper}.
+Neural solvers may then miss sharp layers, oscillations, and multiscale patterns \citep{xu2019freq,rahaman2019}.
+The issue worsens in high-dimensional, stochastic, or geometrically complex settings \citep{xu2025view}.
+Thus multiscale PDE solvers need architectures that mitigate spectral bias \citep{xu2019freq,luo2022upper}.
+Recent works have identified that PINNs struggle to converge to solutions when target functions exhibit high-frequency patterns \citep{krishnapriyan2021,moseley2023finite}.
 The application of differential operators to neural networks complicates the loss landscape and makes optimization more difficult.
-Analyses based on the neural tangent kernel (NTK) \cite{wang2022why,farhani2022mom} show that components associated with larger eigenvalues converge more slowly, reinforcing spectral bias, while existing remedies such as adaptive loss reweighting and momentum-based optimizers like Adam provide only limited improvements for highly oscillatory targets.
-An effective strategy involves applying Fourier feature mapping to the input coordinates, which has been shown to successfully capture high-frequency patterns in various PDEs \cite{hertz2021sape,tancik2020fourier,li2023deep}.
+Neural tangent kernel analyses connect slow convergence to high-frequency components \citep{wang2022why,farhani2022mom}.
+Adaptive reweighting and Adam-type optimizers offer limited relief for highly oscillatory targets.
+Fourier feature mappings can improve high-frequency representation in several PDE settings \citep{hertz2021sape,tancik2020fourier,li2023deep}.